 Expect to pay the following price for a Pug puppy from an American Kennel Club reputable breeder:

-This data is collected from the sale of 12345 Pug puppies across the USA on the NextDayPets website.
+This data is collected from selling 12345 Pug puppies across the USA on the NextDayPets website.

 Why Are Pugs So Expensive To Buy?